The Undergraduate Writing Center

 The format of consultations is conversation and peer-collaboration.
 The consultant brings knowledge of writing and revising to the conversation, and the writer brings knowledge about the assignment, the course content, and their ideas and goals relative to their project.

-Our writing consultants are undergraduates from all disciplines who are trained to work with all writers on all kinds of papers.
+Our writing consultants are undergraduates from all disciplines who are trained to work with writers on all kinds of papers.
 From lab reports to literature reviews, writing consultants support WSU writers and utilize resources to guide the revision process.

 Writers benefit most when they visit the Writing Center early in their writing process rather than waiting until the last minute.
-We hope to see you soon.
+If you have questions or you want to know more, check out our FAQ page.

 Contact Us